 Rodriguez continued pitching well through the first two months, even getting his strikeout rate up a little.
 His percentage of swinging strikes, which had dropped sharply in 2012, dropped again, but his fastball continued to average 89.
 In his first start in June, though, he left after four batters with elbow soreness.
 The medical tests didn’t show a need for surgery, but he kept getting soreness during his rehab attempts.
 He finally made one rehab outing in AAA near the end of the minor league season in hopes of joining the Pirates in September, but the soreness came back.
 The diagnosis was arthritis and the Pirates decided to shut Rodriguez down with the idea of off-season rest helping get him ready for 2014.

 Rodriguez had a $13M option for 2014, which, as expected, he exercised after the season ended.
 Fortunately for the Pirates, the Astros are on the hook for $5.5M of that money.
-If he’s healthy, there’s still a good chance that he can be a solid starter.
-It’ll be interesting to see, though, whether the prospect of Rodriguez exercising his option affects the Pirates’ approach to bringing back A.J.
-Burnett.
+Rodriguez had no problems with his elbow during spring training, so he was set to open the season in the team’s rotation.

 2014: $13,000,000 (Player Option exercised)

 MLB Debut: 5/23/2005

 MiLB FA Eligible: N/A

 MLB FA Eligible: 2013 (if player option declined, otherwise 2014)

 Added to 40-Man: 11/21/04

 MLB Service Time: 8.105